 Where can I find falafel?

-Falafel can be found almost everywhere (see our map below for a great quick-glance at some of the premier falafel spots in Israel).
+Falafel can be found almost everywhere.
 The sheer number of falafel joints in the country mean that the falafel is surely Israel’s national food by default.
 There really is no escaping it; from the moment you hit the streets of Tel Aviv, Jerusalem, Haifa or even Eilat, you’ll be able to spot the falafel stand.

 Look out for the big giveaway – the big glass counter often facing the street which reveals any number of salads (made super accessible to customers) and pickles plus a hot tray for those freshly cooked falafel balls.
 The quality and variety – and often spiciness – of the salads is purely down to the passion and devotion of the falafel stand owner.
 Also watch out for the squeezy bottles of tehina, an absolute must in any falafel snack.
 An even bigger giveaway to spotting the local falafel stand is the line of people at lunchtime and early evening time.